AlexandruRusu23/Automatic-Overtaking-System-Simulator/README.md

 ### An OpenGL C++ project which simulate a daily traffic. ###

   - 4 lanes.
   - Add a car by tapping '1' '2' '3' or '4' key.
-Number represented the lane you want to load it.
+Number representing the lane you want the car to be loaded.
   - Every car has implemented an AI to avoid collision with other cars, also maintain and adjust the speed for keeping a reasonable distance toward the car in front of her.
   - After a tour (cross entire displayed road) the car will be respawned to remake the tour of the road.